The British School Al Khubairat , Abu Dhabi – The Review

-We really liked the schools investment in alumni programme (Old Al Khubairat School (OAKS)) which will become increasingly important in rooting the BTEC programmes in high calibre, genuine industry work placements and networking.
+We really liked the schools investment in an alumni programme (Old Al Khubairat School (OAKS)) which will become increasingly important in rooting the BTEC programmes in high calibre, genuine industry work placements and networking.

 All faculty at the British School of Al Khubairat are UK trained with a minimum of 3 years experience.
 PHSE is strong and there is an in-house counsellor as well as a safeguarding team.
 On the strength of discussions at our visit, we are confident that pastoral care, whole child curriculum and a recognition that values are as important as academics are all beyond seriously – care for children is intrinsic and foundational at BSAK.

 One deeply impressive young women spoke of being encouraged to never fear for asking questions that fell outside the syllabus – she expressed gratitude for her Science teachers who allowed her to explore wherever her mind took her on its journey.
 Deeply impressive stuff.

-Our only frustration was that we wanted to discover and feel more of the community and historic meeting of East and West that is built into the fabric and DNA of such an historic and important school.
-In many ways we expected this precisely because it is a fundamental part of the draw to the school – Brutish values in an Arabic context.
+On our previous visit our single critique was wanting to see better investment in brining to life British values in an Arabic context.
 We wanted to find a love, understanding and appreciation of Arabic culture to match the passion that is clearly evident across other subjects.
-However, in our discussions, this seemed an area of strange silence.
-Of course, our visits of any school are a moment in time.
-It is also worth noting that The British School Al Khubairat is appointing a new Head of Arabic who will be empowered to instill a love and appreciation of the Arabic world across all areas of the curriculum as well as the core Arabic subject areas.
-We saw the visible impacts of the transformation in school life this has brought, bringing to life an area in which it can excel and shine a light as it does so extraordinarily in other areas of the curriculum.
+Since then, the British School Al Khubairat has appointed a new Head of Arabic who has been empowered to instill a love and appreciation of the Arabic world across all areas of the curriculum as well as the core Arabic subject areas.
+We saw the visible impacts of the transformation in school life this has brought, bringing to life an area in which BSAK should now begin to excel and shine a light as it does so extraordinarily in other areas of the curriculum.